JasperW01/Set_Up_K8S_Cluster_On_Mac/README.md

 Before we start the steps, we assume the Oracle VirtualBox and Vagrant have already been installed on the Mac laptop.
 VirtualBox for Mac can be downloaded from https://www.virtualbox.org/wiki/Downloads and Vagrant binary for Mac can be downloaded from https://www.vagrantup.com/downloads.html.

+In our setting up, we will have 4 VMs and 1 of them will be running etcd server and the other three will be etcd clients/proxies.
+So we use the URL of  https://discovery.etcd.io/new?size=1 (please note size is 1 here) to request a new etcd discovery token and using vagrant to create and boot the first VM of core-01 first which will become the etcd server member (only 1 member in the etcd cluster).
+Then we use vagrant to create/boot another 3 VMs with the same disco token which will be become etcd proxies to connect to core-01.
+As a result, 1 VM will be dedicated to etcd server and the other 3 VMs will be etcd clients and installed with Kubernetes components.
+As per k8s best practice, it's strongly recommanded to have VMs dedicated to etcd cluster separate to the VMs used in K8S cluster.
+In our case, the etcd cluster is composed of 1 VM only to save resources of the Mac.

 ### Step A1.
 Clone the CoreOS-Vagrant repository from GitHub

 On the MacPro laptop, clone the Vagrant + CoreOS repository released by CoreOS.